 Tour Length: Approx. 2 hours.

-Be Prepared: Fort Rock Cave is a remote area and you will be required to walk a ½ mile on uneven, dusty terrain.
+Be Prepared: Fort Rock Cave is a remote area and you will be required to walk at least ¾ mile on uneven, dusty terrain.
 Weather is usually hot and windy in the summer.
 Bring water and dress weather appropriate.
-Sun protection is highly recommended.
+Sun protection highly recommended.

 Important Notes: Pets are not allowed on any tour, nor permitted to be left in your vehicle alone.
 Tours may be canceled due to fire danger in the area.
-Tours have a four-person sign-up minimum.
-One person may book a tour at any time; however, tours will be canceled up to a day before the event if four or more people have not registered.
+Tours have a five-person sign-up minimum.
+One person may book a tour at any time; however, tours will be canceled a day before the event if five or more people have not registered.
 Customers will be notified in the event of a tour cancelation and be given a full refund.

-Personal Cancelations: In order to receive a refund, you must cancel your online registration BEFORE 12pm the day prior to your tour.
+Personal Cancelations: To receive a refund, you must cancel your online registration BEFORE 12pm the day prior to your tour.